 All the retail brand has to do is update the existing app and modularise it.
 Once that is done, Google Play will then only download those parts that are needed to provide users with access to certain proximity features on the fly, without them having to install the app.

-The best part about the Android Instant Apps feature is that it is backwards compatible on devices going all the way back to Android 4.1 Jelly Bean, thus enabling apps to open within a single second.
+The best part about the Android Instant Apps feature is that it is backwards compatible with devices going all the way back to Android 4.1 Jelly Bean, thus enabling apps to open within a single second.

 (ii) Trigger an app intent